China Association for Promoting Democracy

-The China Association for Promoting Democracy (CAPD) is one of the eight minor democratic parties in the People's Republic of China under the direction of the Chinese Communist Party.
+The China Association for Promoting Democracy (CAPD, commonly known in Chinese as Minjin) is one of the eight minor non-oppositional political parties, officially termed "democratic parties," in the People's Republic of China led by the Chinese Communist Party.
+CAPD is a political party of a united-front nature, composed mainly of middle- and senior-level intellectuals engaged in education, culture, publishing, media, and related fields of science and technology.

 It was formed on 30 December 1945, and mainly represents high-level intellectuals engaged in education and cultural publishing media.
 The CAPD is the fourth-ranking minor party in China.
 It currently has 58 seats in the National People's Congress, 7 seats in the NPC Standing Committee and 45 seats in the Chinese People's Political Consultative Conference.
 Its current chairman is Cai Dafeng.